FreeFeed/freefeed-server/doc/visibility-rules.md

 * app/support/DbAdapter/visibility.js, getUsersWhoCanSeePost function.
 This
   function returns list of users (IDs) who can see the given post.

-## Comments and Likes
+## Comments, Likes and Comment likes

+Comments, Likes and Comment likes (hereinafter "actions") shares the same logic.

-Comment/like to the given post is not visible for viewer if the post is not visible.
+Actions on the given post is not visible for viewer if the post is not visible.

-Comment/like is visible when:
+Action is visible when:
-* The comment/like author is not banned by viewer OR post is published to a group where the viewer had disabled bans.
-Thus, all comments/likes in groups with disabled bans are visible.
+* The action author is not banned by viewer OR post is published to a group where the viewer had disabled bans.
+Thus, all actions in groups with disabled bans are visible.

 If the post is visible but the comment is not, the comment may appear as a stub (with hideType = HIDDEN_BANNED).
 It depends on *hideCommentsOfTypes* field of